 Ecthyma gangrenosum is a skin lesion that occurs in neutropenic patients and is usually caused by P. aeruginosa.
-It is characterized by erythematous, centrally ulcerated, purple-black areas about 1 cm in diameter occurring most often in the axillary, inguinal, or anogenital areas.
+It is characterized by erythematous, centrally ulcerated, purple-black areas about 1 cm in diameter occurring most often in moist areas such as the axillary, inguinal, or anogenital areas.
 Ecthyma gangrenosum typically occurs in patients with P. aeruginosa bacteremia.

-Pseudomonas is a common cause of nosocomial UTI, especially in patients who have had urologic manipulation or obstructive uropathy.
+Pseudomonas is a common cause of nosocomial urinary tract infection, especially in patients who have had urologic manipulation or obstructive uropathy.
 Pseudomonas commonly colonizes the urinary tract in catheterized patients, especially those who have received broad-spectrum antibiotics.